-This page provides an overview of the the term “domestic violence” under the California Family Code and under the California Penal Code.
-It identifies those persons to whom the term applies, and the procedure for obtaining or conversely defending against a court-ordered domestic violence restraining order in family court.
+This page provides an overview of domestic violence (“DV”) under the California Family Code and under the California Penal Code.
+I identify those persons to whom the term applies, and the procedure for obtaining or conversely defending against a court-ordered domestic violence restraining order in family court under the Family Code.

 Two things you should take away are: (1) under the California Family Code, the term “domestic violence” is very broadly-defined and encompasses much, much more than just physical violence (and domestic violence under the Penal Code); and, (2) to prove domestic violence in family court is much, much easier than proving domestic violence in criminal court (see the subheading The Three Standards of Proof at Rebuttable Presumptions and Standards of Proof).

-The Domestic Violence Prevention Act (Fam.
+The Domestic Violence Prevention Act (“DVPA”), Fam.
 Code sec.
-6200, et seq.), added to the Family Code in 1993, defines the term “domestic violence” as “abuse” perpetrated against:
+6200, et seq., added to the Family Code in 1993, defines the term “domestic violence” as “abuse” perpetrated against:

 - A spouse or former spouse;